Orenkfu/Fixel-Project-Frontend/README.md

 # FixelFront

+In this repo, you can find the pre-transpiled Angular code for the Fixel home project.

+For a more indepth readme about the app, view the backend repo.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.5.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+For the app to work on Dev server, manually change url links in the service classes to fit your local API's port.

 ## Code scaffolding